Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Methods

 This works proposes a novel Gabor Squeeze-and-Excitation ResNeXt (GSE ResNeXt) model, which incorporates residual connections, grouped convolutions, and SE attention modules into a model architecture, also replacing the first convolutional block with a Gabor convolution.
 This model combines the stability and optimisation provided by the Gabor filters, which enhance initial layer representations, with parallel processing obtained through increased cardinality and channel-wise scaling of information.
 Assuming that each Gabor filter kernel extracts distinct frequency band information, the channel attention blocks act as a gating mechanism, improving the relative importance of two-dimensional frequencies.

-The initialisation of the Gabor function parameters followed the strategy proposed in \parencite{alekseev2019gabornet, meshgini2012face}.
+During the training procedure, the initialisation of the Gabor function parameters followed the strategy proposed in \parencite{alekseev2019gabornet, meshgini2012face}.
 Considering \equationref{eq:2d_gabor} as the Gabor kernel, the aspect ratio $\gamma$ was set to 1, and the relationship between $\sigma$ and $\omega$, which is the angular frequency ($\omega = 2 \pi f$), was initialised as $\sigma = \pi / \omega$.
 The frequencies and orientations of the kernels are initialised using the following equations:

 where:

 In spectral representations, where only one channel is input to the network, the usage of Gabor convolutions on the initial layer can increase the network's robustness, as the kernels are already constrained to visually meaningful representations.
 This can also facilitate the convergence, since only the Gabor parameters need to be learnt rather than the entire kernel.
 As its frequency response is equivalent to that of a band-pass filter, applying multiple Gabor functions with different frequencies and orientations can expand the original input representation into multiple channels.
 These channels can be adaptively selected using channel attention mechanisms, such as the squeeze-and-excitation attention block.